z3lx/genshin-fov-unlock/README.md

 https://github.com/user-attachments/assets/70d59071-addd-47f0-a959-ff8edc58d78c

 ## Configuration
-The plugin's behavior and settings can optionally be customized through the **fov_config.json** file located in the same directory as the **genshin-fov-unlock.dll** library.
+The plugin's behavior and settings can optionally be customized through the **fov_config.json** file located in the same directory as the **genshin_fov_unlock.dll** library.
 The following settings are available for configuration:

 - `enabled` (bool): Default state of the plugin when the game starts.
 - `fov` (int): Default FOV to use when the game starts.